-There are many skin conditions in dogs that can easily look alike, which is why many veterinarians suggest getting a skin scrape or a biopsy and sometimes blood work too.
+There are many skin conditions in dogs that can easily look alike, which is why many veterinarians suggest getting a skin scrape, cytology (microscopic exam looking for abnormal numbers of bacteria and yeast), a fungal culture, and sometimes blood work too.

 Blackheads in dogs can also form because of some underlying medical conditions such as problems with hormones, various skin diseases and allergies.